 At the moment amber glass cullet sourced from our local recycling program is used to make new beer bottles.
 The clear glass is sent to be manufactured into hot sauce bottles and other food grade bottles.
 Green glass is ground into a finer powder form and is sent to manufacturers of fiberglass insulation.
 Georgia manufacturers of insulation use anywhere from 20 to 40% recycled glass in their products.
 Blue glass is sometimes used to make new countertops or landscaping materials.
 Overall 90% of bottles and jars are used to make new bottles and jars.

-According to the ISRI report, “For every ton of glass recycled, more than a ton of raw materials is saved, including 1,300 pounds of sand, 410 pounds of soda ash, 380 pounds of limestone, and 160 pounds of feldspar.”
+According to the ISRI report, “For every ton of glass recycled, more than a ton of raw materials are saved, including 1,300 pounds of sand, 410 pounds of soda ash, 380 pounds of limestone, and 160 pounds of feldspar.”
 In the U.S., glass bottles and jars tend to contain an average of 40% recycled glass or cullet.
 Some companies are able to make containers with 95% recycled glass!
 However, the amount of recycled content in a product is limited by how much we are recycling in the first place.

 In our community bottles and jars accepted for recycling are food grade containers that you would typically find in a grocery store.
 These can be clear, brown, green, blue, or red.
 It’s ok to leave the labels and lids on the containers.
 Not accepted in the glass recycling program are windows, bakeware, measuring cups (such as Pyrex), glass drinking cups, porcelain, or ceramics.

 Before dropping off your bottles and jars for recycling be sure to empty them out and remove any food residue.
 It’s ok to leave the labels and lids on the containers.
 For the safety of the recycling collectors please refrain from putting broken glass bottles and jars in your recycling bin.
-With all the benefits resulting from recycling glass there’s no reason to not recycle.
+With all the benefits resulting from recycling glass, there’s no reason to not recycle.